williamkwao/CompairReact/README.md

 # Compair React Application
 ---

-## An application to search different online retailers
+## Application to search major retailers in one place